fractaledmind/metadata/README.md

 ### `find`

-Okay, so once you generate your `MDExpression` object, this is what you will pass to `metadata.find()`.
+The main function is `metadata.find()`.
+It takes one required argument, `query_expression`, which can be either an `MDExpression` object or an `MDComparison` object.
 In addition to this one required argument, `metadata.find()` also has the optional argument `only_in` for you to focus the scope of your search to a particular directory tree.
+This simply needs to be a full (non-relative) path passed as a Unicode string.
 Other than that, there's nothing else to it.
-Build you query expression, pass it to `find()` and get your results as a Python list or string (depending on if there is more than one result).
+Build you query expression, pass it to `find()` and get your results as a Python list.
 Here's an example of building an expression and passing it to `find()`:
 ```
 import metadata